-• Policy 22: Maintain the curves and 'country lane aspect' of the approach roads.
+Policy 22: Maintain the curves and 'country lane aspect' of the roads within KAVHA, including approach roads.

-The curved roads, grassed verges, and soft road edges of approach roads contribute to the rural landscape character of the wider setting of KAVHA and its distinctive sense of place.
+The curved roads, grassed verges, and soft road edges of approach roads contribute to the rural landscape character and setting of KAVHA and its distinctive sense of place.

-Conservation Actions Priority Retain and enhance the landscape character of the curved roads, grassed verges, and soft road edges of the approach roads into Kingston and Arthur's Vale.
-Ongoing Develop an approach to signage on approach roads that is consistent and complementary across the whole KAVHA site.
+Conservation Actions Priority Retain and enhance the landscape character of the curved roads, grassed verges, and soft road edges of the roads within Kingston and Arthur's Vale including the approach roads.
+Ongoing Develop an approach to road signage that is consistent and complementary across the whole KAVHA site.
 (Refer to policy in Section 6.8 of this CLMP.)
 Medium term Carefully design site signage on approach roads to ensure signage needs are met but also maintain consistency with the visual qualities of the signs' setting.
 Keep signage for road safety to a minimum, but in accordance with essential safety requirements and standards.
-Medium term: review and revise road safety signage after introduction of visually unobtrusive methods of improving road safety Introduce visually unobtrusive methods for reducing vehicle speed (ground surface textures, speed limits) to improve safety.
+Medium term: review and revise road safety signage after introduction of visually unobtrusive methods of improving road safety Develop a traffic study or traffic management plan to inform changes to improve road and pedestrian safety and parking requirements.
+Short term Traffic study should explore appropriateness of 30km/h speed limit within the fenced area of KAVHA and 50km.h speed limit elsewhere in KAVHA meet current safety standards for a shared pedestrian and vehicle use.
+The traffic study should take into account the different vehicles (weights and length) that use certain sections of road within KAVHA.

+Conservation Actions Priority Introduce visually unobtrusive methods for reducing vehicle speed (ground surface textures, speed limits) to improve safety.
 Short term

-• Policy 23: Conserve and maintain all bridges and crossovers throughout the KAVHA site, including the Pier Street Bridge, Bloody Bridge, and crossovers within the Serpentine landscape.
+Policy 23: Conserve and maintain all bridges and crossovers throughout the KAVHA site, including the Pier Street Bridge, Bloody Bridge, and crossovers within the Serpentine landscape.